-Cyprus has concluded double taxation treaties with 43 jurisdictions (including EU jurisdictions such as Austria, Belgium, Germany, Greece, Malta and the UK, and jurisdictions outside the EU, such as China, India, the Russian Federation and the US).
-Treaties are under negotiation, or awaiting ratification, with 20 further jurisdictions (including Brazil, Iran, The Netherlands and Spain).
+Cyprus has concluded double taxation treaties with 46 jurisdictions (including EU jurisdictions such as Austria, Belgium, Germany, Greece, Malta and the UK, and jurisdictions outside the EU, such as China, India, the Russian Federation and the US).
+Treaties are under negotiation, or awaiting ratification, with many other jurisdictions (including Brazil, Iran, The Netherlands and Spain).